 Why am I studying Turmeric?

-It all startet with my arthritis pain in knee.
-After much research, I've been eating Turmeric twice a day and found it extremely helpful to reduce the pain & inflammation, just wanted an alternative to Aleve and other painkillers.
+It all started with osteoarthritis pain in knee.
+After a few weeks living on Aleve, I just wanted an alternative to painkillers.
+After much research, I've been eating Turmeric twice a day and found it extremely helpful to reduce pain & inflammation,

 In 2-3 hours of using, pain is controllable & I am more mobile

-After researching some, I found that Turmeric, apart from being anti-tumour, increases Bile flow, increases metabolism (happening to me),
+After researching some, I found that Turmeric, apart from being anti-tumour, increases Bile flow, increases metabolism.

 Fat is the primary stimulus for bile acid production.
 On a low-fat diet much less bile acid is produced, which means less fat is metabolized, and hence a slower metabolism!